ory/kratos/internal/httpclient/docs/UiNodeAttributes.md

 ### NewUiNodeAttributes

-`func NewUiNodeAttributes(disabled bool, name string, type_ string, text UiText, src string, href string, title UiText, ) *UiNodeAttributes`
+`func NewUiNodeAttributes(disabled bool, name string, type_ string, id string, text UiText, src string, href string, title UiText, ) *UiNodeAttributes`

 NewUiNodeAttributes instantiates a new UiNodeAttributes object This constructor will assign default values to properties that have it defined,